jaiswalkautish/webScrapping/README.md

 # webScrapping
-A python script to scrape the data of a website.
+A python script to scrape the data of the website http://www.fallingrain.com/world/IN/ into a CSV file containing State, City, Latitude, Longitude, Elevation, Estimated Population.

 <img src="https://img.shields.io/badge/language-python3-brightgreen.svg"/>